-Every effort is made to provide a thorough training at modest cost to t he student.
-Expenses and fees are as follows: Enrollment Fees 1.
-A non-refundable fee must accompany each application for enroll- 00 2.
-Students enrolled for work toward the Certificate of Graduation or the Master of Theology degree will be charged \$6.00 per semester hour. ^^ Average 16 hours per semester υυ 3.
-Students enrolled for work leading to the Doctor of Theology degree will be charged \$10.00 per semester hour.
-Average 10 hours per semester 100.
-00 4.
-A further charge of \$25.00 for supervision of the doctor's disser- tation shall be made in lieu of other tuition (payable upon presentation of final copy) 00 Charges will be made for auditing in accordance with the schedule as stated in paragraphs 2 and 3.
-All tuition fees must be paid not later than registration day of the semester.
-(These are nominal fees and represent only a fraction of the actual cost of the students instruction).
-5. An activity fee for each semester which includes a special subscrip- tion to Bibliotheca Sacra will be charged each student enrolled.
-This fee in part is collected for and delivered to the Student Organizations.
-For 25 25
+1. A non-refundable fee must accompany each application for enroll- 10.00 10.00 2.
+Students enrolled for work toward the Certificate of Graduation or the Master of Theology degree will be charged \$10.00 per semester nour.
+160.00 A work go 10 hours per semestel 100.00 2 Students enrolled for work leading to the Doctor of Theology degree will be charged \$15.00 per semester hour.
+Average 10 nours per approximation and the second sec 150.00 4 A further charge of \$25.00 for supervision of the doctor's disser- tation shall be made in lieu of other tuition.
+This tee is payable upon presen- tation of the final copy of the dissertation 25.00 Charges will be made for auditing courses in accordance with the schedule as stated in paragraphs 2 and 3.
+At least one-fourth of the semester's tuition fee must be paid not later than registration day of the semester.
+Other quarterly payments must be made not later than October 7, November 4, and December 2 respectively made not later than October 7, November 4, and December 2 respectively during the fall semester and not later than February 10, March 10 and April 7 respectively during the spring semester.
+If the entire tuition for the corresponding semester is not paid by the last day of the month of enrollment, a carrying charge of \$4.00 will be made for the semester in question.5.
+An activity fee for each semester which includes a special subscription to Bibliotheca Sacra will be charged each student enrolled.
+This fee in part is collected for and delivered to the Student Organization.
+For the fall semester of 1961 (fee includes \$1.00 charge for Heritage picture)......For the spring semester of 1962......